Decision Virginia

 Phil Cox (McDonnell campaign manager)The man at the top of the Bob McDonnell machine withstood criticism about his ties to controversial conservative groups to become the biggest “behind the scenes” player in Virginia politics.
 This morning Bob McDonnell named him the head of his transition team and, depending on what his goals are, he may end up with a prominent position in the new administration.
 Cox managed a fickle and unsettled GOP in the spring and became the first Republican campaign manger to effectively integrate the internet and social media into an overall strategy.
 He also helped to guide Team McDonnell through the rough waters of the revelation of the candidate’s master’s thesis to cruise to a landslide victory.

-Republican Bloggers/Internet Stars - Up until yesterday, it was just a given that Republicans would lose the war online.
+Republican Bloggers/Internet Stars Up until yesterday, it was just a given that Republicans would lose the war online.
 It may be too early to declare them victorious in 2009, but the GOP’s presence on the internet grew exponentially in this campaign.
 From offering right-leaning bloggers better seating at the Republican convention than the media, to gathering more Facebook friends and Twitter followers for Bob McDonnell than any other candidate, Republicans did not just hand the internet over to the Democrats.
 Sites like Bearing Drift have now become important players that candidates and voters can no longer ignore.
 They may not be the difference between winning and losing, but they are now having an impact, something they could never say before.

 Brian Moran (former Democratic candidate for governor) – He watched as one of his one of his two opponents for the Democratic nomination lost in a landslide and the other already floated the idea of running again and hasn’t said a word.
 Brian Moran is rumored to be in talks to make a play for the Democratic Party’s chairmanship and could be well positioned to be a prominent and vocal opponent to the McDonnell administration.
 The former leader of the Democratic House Caucus, Moran is accustomed to the back and forth bickering related to the legislative process and could prove to be a go-to guy for reporters looking for the counterpoint to the McDonnell agenda.
 The question is, does he want that role?
 Regardless, Moran looks to have options.
 Options that weren’t available in early June.

-Written by nbc12
+Written by Ryan Nobles

 November 4, 2009 at 8:13 pm